llaurabatt/graphical-models-external-networks/README.md

 The folder `Pre-processed Data` contains the output files of our pre-processing, those files required to estimate our graphical models.

+#### Clustering the conties

+I order to reproduce our clustering of the
++ COVID19 data preprocessing allCounties.Rmd reads in the raw data for all counties in the US and preprocess the data read to be clusterd into meta-counties
++ clustering_algo_flights2.ipynb clusters the data data into meta counties
++ COVID19 data preprocessing allClustered.Rmd reads in the clustered data and produces the residuals and network matricies

+#### Flight Data

+For full details on the data collection for the Flight Passenger Flow network see https://github.com/unstructured-data/airtravel-data

 ### Stock

-The `Stock` folder contains `Stock data preprocessing.Rmd` which implements the data collection and combination outlined in Sections C.1 and C.2, the linear modelling for the mean described in Section C.3, and the goodness-of-fit checks described in Section C.4.
+The `Stock` folder contains `Stock_data_preprocessing_final.Rmd` which implements the data collection and combination outlined in Sections C.1 and C.2, the linear modelling for the mean described in Section C.3, and the goodness-of-fit checks described in Section C.4.

 The folder `Raw Data` contains the raw data files required to run this analysis.

 The folder `Pre-processed Data` contains the output files of our pre-processing, those files required to estimate our graphical models.

-## Network GLASSO
+## network GLASSO

 The `Network_GLASSO` folder contains `.Rmd` files for undertaking the network GLASSO analyses as explained in Sections 3.2 and 4.1.